 “I’d be in my car commuting to practice and have my neuropsychology textbook open and reading it while in standstill traffic,” she says.

 She also found time for a six-credit internship at Lucent Technologies where she had to analyze and give critical feedback on cellular technology designs.

-"Education is key to success"Gonzalez savored the expansive scope of experiences available at Rutgers, and always felt like the Livingston community had her back.
+to success"Gonzalez savored the expansive scope of experiences available at Rutgers, and always felt like the Livingston community had her back.

 “I had fantastic relationships with faculty and deans,” she says.
 “I always knew when office hours were.
 I found the supports that I needed to be successful.”

 She may not have known at the time, but the pluck and resourcefulness with which she navigated her undergraduate life pointed the way toward her future calling.
 In January, 2018, just a little more than a decade after getting her undergraduate degree, Gonzalez was named Deputy Secretary of Higher Education in the administration of New Jersey Governor Phil Murphy.

 Serving under Higher Education Secretary Zakiya Smith Ellis, Gonzalez works with state leaders to expand educational opportunities across New Jersey.
 She sees it as much more than a job.

 “Education is the key to success and social mobility, and my goal and my will is for every child, every student, and every adult to have access,” she says.

 That passion began taking hold at Rutgers.
 She was one of about a dozen undergraduates admitted to a seminar on higher education taught by then Rutgers President Richard L. McCormick.

 “We looked at the fundamental questions: what does higher education mean?
 Who does it serve?
 What is its future?”
 Gonzalez recalls.
 “It was a critical course that opened my eyes to higher education as a discipline.”